scalameta/metals/docs/build-tools/sbt.md

 ways.

-_Note_: that if you are unfamiliar with the features that the different build servers may offer, then simply stick with the default (Bloop), which is has great integrated stable support in Metals.
+_Note_: that if you are unfamiliar with the features that the different build servers may offer, then simply stick with the default (Bloop), which has great integrated stable support in Metals.

 ### Generating a `.bsp/sbt.json` file if one doesn't exist